civican/legisinfo/43-2/bills/C-3/bill_text.md

 ### Section 62.1

-  **(1)** Within 60 days after the end of each calendar year, the Council **should** submit to the Minister a report on the seminars referred to in paragraph 60(2)(b) on matters related to sexual assault law **and social context, which includes systemic racism and systemic discrimination**, that were offered in the preceding calendar year.
-The report **should** include the following information:
+  **(1)** Within 60 days after the end of each calendar year, the Council should submit to the Minister a report on the seminars referred to in paragraph 60(2)(b) on matters related to sexual assault law and social context, which includes systemic racism and systemic discrimination, that were offered in the preceding calendar year.
+The report should include the following information:

     the title and a description of the content of each seminar, its duration and the dates on which it was offered; and

     the number of judges who attended each seminar.

-  **(2)** The Minister shall cause a copy of **any** report **received** to be tabled in each House of Parliament on any of the first 10 days on which that House is sitting after the Minister receives the report.
+  **(2)** The Minister shall cause a copy of any report received to be tabled in each House of Parliament on any of the first 10 days on which that House is sitting after the Minister receives the report.

 ## Criminal Code